VAT between the UK and the US

 You will, however, need to keep sufficient evidence of the export, such as the invoice, the delivery note, a bank statement proving the purchase or a customs document.
 This proof should be kept for at least 7 years.

 You’ll also need to report the net value of the sale on your VAT return in box 6, which includes the total value of sales and all other outputs excluding VAT.

 If your business is on the VAT Flat Rate Scheme, then this export will be included in the turnover amount on which the flat rate is paid.
-Therefore, if you do several exports to the US, it may be beneficial to not be on the Flat Rate Scheme.
+Therefore, if you do several exports to the US, it may be beneficial not to be on the Flat Rate Scheme.
 I would suggest speaking to your accountant if you think this may affect your business.

-If you’re importing goods from the USA, there’s no requirement for VAT registered businesses to account for VAT.
+If you’re importing goods from the USA, there’s no requirement for VAT-registered businesses to account for VAT.